seunghoe119-art/resell119/replit.md

 ## Overview

 This is a web application for creating and managing used goods listing posts in Korean.
 Users can input product details through a form interface, preview formatted listings in real-time, save them to a database, and retrieve saved listings for editing or reference.
-The application uses a split-pane interface with form inputs on the left and live preview on the right, optimized for Korean text and dark mode usage.
+The application features AI-powered draft generation using OpenAI's GPT-4o model to automatically create initial listing content.
+It uses a split-pane interface with form inputs on the left and live preview on the right, optimized for Korean text and dark mode usage.

 ## User Preferences